Community Engaged Learning Opportunities

 Additional Information:

-• BLU Educational Foundation
+• Blu Educational Foundation

 BLU Educational Foundation provides educational and human services programming to youth, adults and organizations, with a mission to build healthy productive communities.
 Our initiatives focus on education, health & wellness, civic engagement, leadership development, advocacy, and the Arts.